 He composed three concerts for piano and orchestra: Concertone (2004), Concerto Azzurro (2017) and Concerto Verde (2019).

 In recent times, his bond with South America has grown stronger.
-After creating the album Carioca (Golden disc) with outstanding Brazilian musicians, followed by a live DVD, in December 2007 he was, only after Antonio Carlos Jobim, the second musician in Brazilian history to play a grand piano in a favela of Rio de Janeiro.
+After creating the (Gold Record awarded) album Carioca with outstanding Brazilian musicians, followed by a live DVD, in December 2007 he was, only after Antonio Carlos Jobim, the second musician in Brazilian history to play a grand piano in a favela of Rio de Janeiro.

 He has worked with many Brazilian artists, notably Hamilton de Holanda, with whom he recorded the live album O Que Será (ECM, 2013), ranked among the best CDs of the year by American magazine “Downbeat”.
 He has also played with Chico Buarque, Egberto Gismonti, Marcos Sacramento, Zé Renato, Monica Salmaso, Nilze Carvalho, Ná Ozzetti, Jaques Morelenbaum, Toninho Horta, and the band Casuarina.